General Electric Company: Acquisitions and mergers (1984–97)

 GEC had become the UK's largest and most successful company and private employer, with about 250,000 employees.
-In 1984 it became one of the first companies in the new FTSE 100 Index, ranking third in value behind British Petroleum and Shell Transport and Trading.
+In 1984, it became one of the first companies in the new FTSE 100 Index, ranking third in value behind British Petroleum and Shell Transport and Trading.

-In 1985 GEC acquired Yarrow Shipbuilders from British Shipbuilders.
-In 1988 GEC Plessey Telecommunications (GPT) was created when GEC bought Plessey.
+In 1985, GEC acquired Yarrow Shipbuilders from British Shipbuilders.
+In 1988, GEC Plessey Telecommunications (GPT) was created when GEC bought Plessey.
 The following year, GEC and Siemens formed a joint company, GEC Siemens plc, to take over Plessey.
 As part of the deal, GEC took control of Plessey's avionics and naval systems businesses.

-In 1989 GEC and French company Alsthom merged their power generation and transport businesses in a new joint venture, GEC-Alsthom.
-In May 1989 GEC-Alsthom bought British rail vehicle manufacturer Metro-Cammell.
+In early 1989, GEC and French company Alsthom merged their power generation and transport businesses in a new joint venture, GEC-Alsthom.
+In May 1989, GEC-Alsthom bought British rail vehicle manufacturer Metro-Cammell.

-In 1996 the Otis Elevator Company acquired The Express Lift Company from GEC.

-By the mid-1990s GEC was making profits of £1 billion, had cash reserves of £3 billion, and was valued at £10 billion.
+In early 1996, the Otis Elevator Company acquired The Express Lift Company from GEC.
+By the mid-1990s, GEC was making profits of £1 billion, had cash reserves of £3 billion, and was valued at £10 billion.

 The move towards electronics and modern technology, particularly in the defence sector, was a departure from the domestic electrical goods market.
 GEC acquired the Edinburgh based Ferranti Defence Systems Group in 1990 as well as part of Ferranti International's assets in Italy.
 It also bought Vickers Shipbuilding & Engineering (VSE) in 1995.
 VSE was willing to participate in a merger with a larger company to reduce its exposure to cycles in warship production, particularly in light of the post-Cold War "Options for Change" defence review.
 Following GEC's purchase, VSE became Marconi Marine.

-Lord Weinstock retired as managing director in 1996 and was replaced by George Simpson, who embarked on a number of US mergers and acquisitions.
-In July 1997, GEC announced the outcomes of a major review: it would move away from its joint ventures and focus on moving toward "global leadership" in defence and aerospace (Marconi Electronic Systems), industrial electronics (GEC Industrial Electronics), and communications (GEC Communications).
+During 1996, Lord Weinstock retired as GEC's managing director and was replaced by George Simpson.
+In July 1997, the company announced the outcomes of a major review: it would move away from its joint ventures and focus on moving toward "global leadership" in defence and aerospace (Marconi Electronic Systems), industrial electronics (GEC Industrial Electronics), and communications (GEC Communications).
+Simpson, along with finance director John Mayo, decided to pursue a risky strategy of pursuing fast growth via rapid acquisition of numerous other companies, particularly within the United States.

-In February 1998 Marconi Instruments, the test equipment arm of GEC, was sold to IFR Systems.
+In February 1998, Marconi Instruments, the test equipment arm of GEC, was sold to IFR Systems.

-In March 1998 GEC announced the merger of its radar and avionics business with Alenia Difesa to form Alenia Marconi Systems.
+In March 1998, GEC announced the merger of its radar and avionics business with Alenia Difesa to form Alenia Marconi Systems.

-In June 1998 it completed the $1.4bn acquisition of major American defence contractor Tracor, which became part of MES.
+In June 1998, it completed the $1.4bn acquisition of major American defence contractor Tracor, which became part of MES.
+The same month, GEC sold its share of the joint venture GEC-Alsthom on the Paris stock exchange.

 After most of its US acquisitions failed, GEC began to make a loss.
-The cash reserves Lord Weinstock had built up during the 1980s and early 90s had all but gone, and the company was heavily in debt.
+The cash reserves that Lord Weinstock had built up during the 1980s and early 1990s had been all but depleted, and the company was heavily in debt.